BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

 ### Q: My map isn't updating!
 BlueMap needs to wait until the server saves the world data to disk, so it may take some time for changes to appear on the map.
-Also make sure to click `clear tile cache` in the menu on the left to make your browser fetch a fresh copy.
+Also make sure to click `Update Map` in the menu on the left to make your browser fetch a fresh copy.

 ### Q: I have black/pink-checkered blocks on my map!
 Read this: https://github.com/BlueMap-Minecraft/BlueMap/wiki/Configuring-mods

 ### Q: My block-textures are messed up when i zoom in on the map!
-First, press the `clear tile cache` button in BlueMap's menu.
+First, press the `Update Map` button in BlueMap's menu.
 This updates all tiles from the server and makes sure your browser has not cached anything weird.<br>
 You can also try to clear your browser-cache completely. *(Ctrl+F5 might not be enough)*<br>
 If that doesn't help you might have changed some bluemap-settings that require a complete re-render of the map: